freeverseio/crypto-soccer/truffle/documentation/mappings.md

 A2: t in [t-1, t+N/2-2]
 B2: t in [t+N/2-1, t+N-2]

-They all are a continuous non-intersecting set, except for A2-B1, which intersect at r=t-1, for which n=0 in both.
+They all form a continuous non-intersecting set, except for the transition A2-B1, which intersects at r=t-1, for which n=0 in both.
 This is impossible for A2, since the home team at n=0 is always t=0.
 So:

 A2: t in [t, t+N/2-2]

-So for a given t, determine the points (t-N/2-1, t-1, t+N/2-2) and use A1,B1,A2,B2 to find n as r goes from 0 through those points.
+So for a given t, determine the 3 points (t-N/2-1, t-1, t+N/2-2) and use A1,B1,A2,B2 to find n as r goes from 0 through those points.
 Finally, use g(r,n) above to find the game.

 We shall call this procedure finding g(t,r) => "find the game for team t at round r"